01 of 03

 Campground and RV Parks Around Monterey and Carmel

 If you're traveling a recreational vehicle and looking for a place to stay close to Monterey and Carmel, you may be surprised how few places you'll find to do that.
 In fact, the Monterey Peninsula is woefully short of places to camp, and it gets worse if you're looking for a place to camp in a tent.

-You could spend a lot of time searching around for non-existent campgrounds and RV parks, but you don't have because I did it for you.
-This short list is actually the result of hours of online research.
+You could spend a lot of time searching around for non-existent campgrounds and RV parks, but you don't have to.
+This short list is the result of hours of online research.

 Camping in Monterey

 Monterey County Event Center RV Park is located — as the name suggests — at the county fair center.
 It's closed when the fairgrounds is in use for other events (dates are listed on their website).
-The rest of the year, you'll find full hookups there with 30 and 50 amp electrical, showers and WiFi.
+The rest of the year, you can reserve online, and you'll find full hookups there with 30 and 50 amp electrical, showers and WiFi.
 Pets and kids are welcome, and there's no size limit on your RV.
 They do not have tent sites.

 02 of 03